Ah, it's a beautiful day - you won an all-expense-paid trip to the Schwing-Ding Five-Star hotel! Aren't you excited?

 - In Ugly Betty, Betty is about to meet her boyfriend's mother for the first time.
 Things get off to a bad start, however, when the mother thinks she's there to interview for a maid job.

 - In the Midsomer Murders episode "Market for Murder", Troy meets the local lord while he is up a ladder tending to some peeling wallpaper and assumes he is the handyman.

 - In a Murphy Brown episode, Murphy starts dating a much younger man.
 When he shows up at FYI with flowers, the rest of the team mistakes him for a delivery man sent by Murphy's "new boyfriend" (Jim even tips him) and keep chatting away with speculation as to what said boyfriend is like.
 By the time Murphy arrives to introduce him, Corky is already whispering to Frank "Why is the delivery boy still here?"

 - In an episode of Da Ali G Show, the eponymous character introduces Jarvis Cocker as his next guest.
-When Cocker walks onto the set, Ali asks what he's doing there and says that the cleaners are supposed to wait until the show is over.
+When Cocker walks onto the set, Ali tells him to leave since the cleaners are supposed to wait until the show is over.